Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_image_classification.md

 image: "../assets/images/normal_adult_blood_smear.JPG"
 ---

-### Downloading Weka
+### Installing Weka

-To run a classifier on our shape space, we will need a software framework for running standard machine learning algorithms.
-There are a number of options available, but we will choose <a href="https://www.cs.waikato.ac.nz/ml/weka/" target="_blank">Weka</a>, developed at the University of Waikato in New Zealand, since it is relatively light-weight and easy to get running quickly.
+In this tutorial, we will apply the k-NN classifier to the post-PCA shape space of WBC nuclei images that we generated in the [previous tutorial](tutorial_shape_space).
+To do so, we will need a statistical software framework that includes classification algorithms.
+There are a number of popular platforms available, but we will choose <a href="https://www.cs.waikato.ac.nz/ml/weka/" target="_blank">Weka</a>, developed at the University of Waikato in New Zealand, since it is relatively light-weight and easy to get running quickly.

 To install Weka, follow the instructions provided at the <a href="https://waikato.github.io/weka-wiki/downloading_weka/" target="_blank">Weka wiki</a>.

-### Method 1: Weka for File Conversion
+### File conversion of the shape space file

-To convert our current PCA pipeline coordinates to a format to be used in Weka, we need to convert our `WBC_PCA.csv` file into the `arff` format used by Weka.
-If you did not complete the previous tutorial, or you would like to skip this section, we provide the completed file <a href="../downloads/WBC_PCA.arff">here</a>.
+To convert our current PCA pipeline coordinates to a format to be used in Weka, we need to convert the `WBC_PCA.csv` file that we produced in the previous tutorial and that contains the coordinates of every image in the post-PCA shape space into the `arff` format used by Weka.
+If you have not completed the previous tutorial, or you would like to skip to the next section of this tutorial, we provide the completed file for download <a href="../downloads/WBC_PCA.arff">here</a>.

 Open Weka and navigate to `Tools --> ArffViewer`.